 - marine and estuarine water quality is at an acceptable level, including that in areas important as bathing waters and shellfish waters

 How is our coastal water monitored?

-Using a combination of boatwork, diving and shoreline surveys, as well as aerial surveys, EMG obtain baseline survey data and monitoring information about water quality and the ecological condition of our coastal ecosystems, as well as about the particular interest of the species and habitats and conservation issues around our coasts, both within and outside of sites designated under nature conservation legislation.
+Using a combination of boatwork, diving and shoreline surveys, as well as aerial surveys, the Department obtains baseline survey data and monitoring information about water quality and the ecological condition of our coastal ecosystems, as well as about the particular interest of the species and habitats and conservation issues around our coasts, both within and outside of sites designated under nature conservation legislation.

 Monitoring at appropriate frequencies allows for the detection of changes and provide scientific advice so that timely and appropriate management measures can be implemented for protection of ecosystems, biodiversity and human health.

-EMG liaise with other teams within the DOE and with other country agencies, to ensure that we have a coordinated approach to monitoring water quality and maintaining an ecologically coherent network of protected marine conservation sites.
+The Marine and Fisheries Division liaise with other teams within DAERA and with other country agencies, to ensure that we have a coordinated approach to monitoring water quality and maintaining an ecologically coherent network of Marine Protected Areas.